 While snickerdoodle cookies and sugar cookies look a lot alike, they're totally different cookies!

 Traditional sugar cookies are rolled in plain white sugar, but snickerdoodles are rolled in cinnamon sugar.
-They also often have cinnamon in the dough for an extra punch of flavor.
+They also often have cinnamon in the dough and that tangy cream of tartar for an extra punch of flavor.